Automating-GIS-processes/site/source/lessons/L2/geopandas-basics.rst

 .. ipython:: python

-    # Group the data by column 'binomial'
+    # Group the data by column 'BINOMIAL'
-    grouped = data.groupby('binomial')
+    grouped = data.groupby('BINOMIAL')

     # Let's see what we got
     grouped